-In today's world, astrology is often seen as a fun lil' part of our lives that only applies when we read our daily horoscopes or obsessively check the sun sign compatibility of our crush.
-But if you take the time to delve beneath the surface of your sun, moon, and rising signs, astrology is a very detailed and fascinating ancient practice that can help you learn a ton about yourself.
-And if you've heard astrology lovers blabbing away about their birth chart to anyone who'll listen (guilty as charged!), then you've porobably wondered what the 12 houses of the zodiac are.
-Hearing that someone's "Venus is in the 10th house" or that their "fifth house is in Aries" may sound like literal astro-gibberish right now — but not to fear, sis-stars.
-You're about to get an explanation of astrological houses that will help you make a little more sense of your birth chart — and in turn, who you are according to the stars.
+Astrology is often thought of as a fun part of our lives that only applies when we read our daily horoscopes or obsessively check the sun sign compatibility between us and our crush.
+But if you take the time to delve beneath the surface of your sun, moon, and rising signs and check out your personal birth chart, astrology is a detailed and fascinating ancient practice that can help you learn a ton about yourself.
+And if you've witnessed astrology lovers blabbing away about their birth chart to anyone who'll listen (guilty as charged!), then you've probably heard about the 12 houses of the zodiac and wondered what that meant.
+Because finding out that someone's "Venus is in the 10th house" or that their "fifth house is in Aries" may sound like literal astro-gibberish right now, but not to fear, sis-stars.
+You're about to get an explanation of astrological houses that will help you make a little more sense of your birth chart — and in turn, understand more about who you are according to the stars.

-Most people are already somewhat familiar with the concept of signs and planets in astrology, but all those planets are actually sprinkled throughout twelve astrological houses on your birth chart, each of which represents a different area of your life.
-"Every house literally provides a home for the planets residing there — giving that planet a place to act out its particular energy," explained Insightful Astrology.
-Which house — or area of your life — each of your planets is in affects how that planet's influence will manifest for you.
-Each of your houses will also be ruled by one of the twelve zodiac signs in your chart, which will give you even more insight into the area of your life ruled by that house.
+Most people are already somewhat familiar with the concept of signs and planets in astrology — and if you're a little more advanced, you may be familiar with astrological birth charts, too, which are essentially maps that show where each planet was in the zodiac at the time you were born.
+In your birth chart, all the planets are sprinkled throughout 12 astrological houses, each of which represents a different area of your life.
+"The birth chart, which is one's personal roadmap in life, describes our personal vibes and goals — and it is divided into 12 houses that describe the areas in life that are important to us, according to astrology," astrologer Lisa Stardust tells Bustle.
+"This is dependent on the date, location, and time of which one is born."
+Which house (or area of your life) each of your planets is in affects how that planet's influence will manifest for you.
+Each of your house's cusps will also fall into one of the 12 zodiac signs in your chart, which will give you even more insight into the energy of the area of your life ruled by that house.

-That said, each house also has its own natural planetary ruler and sign that may differ from your personal one.
-So, just because, for instance, the first house of the zodiac is ruled by the sign Aries and the planet Mars, it could easily be in the sign Libra with the planet Mercury in it in your birth chart.
-I know, it's a little confusing; is this pie analogy helping or just making you hungry?
+Each house also has its own natural planetary ruler and sign that will likely differ from your personal one.
+So, for example, the first house of the zodiac is naturally ruled by the sign Aries and is associated with the planet Mars.
+But in your personal chart, it could easily be in the sign of Libra and house the planets Mercury and Jupiter.
+Make sense?

 First House: The House Of Self